Usmankh4/pdf-knowledge-assistant/README.md

 # PDF Knowledge Assistant

+An AI-powered chatbot that answers questions from your own PDF documents.
-Ask questions about your PDFs and get answers grounded in the document — a retrieval-augmented generation (RAG) app built with LangChain.
+Upload a PDF, ask questions in the chat interface, and get answers grounded in the document content.

+Built with **LlamaIndex** for PDF ingestion and indexing, and **LangChain** for prompt orchestration and answer generation.

 ## How it works

-1. Upload a PDF — it's chunked and embedded into a vector store.
-2. Ask a question — the retriever pulls the most relevant chunks.
-3. LangChain builds a grounded prompt and the LLM answers from your document.
+1. **Upload** — PDFs are uploaded to the Express backend.
+2. **Index** — LlamaIndex parses the documents and builds a vector index (FAISS or Chroma).
+3. **Ask** — you type a question in the chat interface.
+4. **Answer** — a LangChain RetrievalQA chain retrieves the most relevant passages from the index, and the LLM generates an answer grounded in your documents.

 ## Tech stack

-- **Frontend:** React + TypeScript (Vite)
+- **Frontend:** React (Vite)
 - **Backend:** Node.js + Express
+- **Ingestion & indexing:** LlamaIndex
+- **Prompt orchestration:** LangChain (RetrievalQA chain)
+- **Vector store:** FAISS or Chroma
+- **LLM:** OpenAI API (or compatible)
+- **Uploads:** multer

+## Features

+- PDF upload to the backend
+- Automatic vector indexing of uploaded documents
+- Chat interface for asking questions about PDF content
+- Retrieval-augmented answers grounded in the source documents
-- **AI:** LangChain
+- Optional conversational memory via LangChain memory components

 ## Run locally